Why do I need to be careful about the TPG $10 plan.

 - For existing TPG customers that were unhappy with the move to Vodafone, they had a number of sensible options available to them.

-- We layed out your key alternatives on the Optus 4G network in the article below.
+- We laid out your key alternatives on the Optus 4G network in the article below.

 - We also included an option on the Telstra Mobile Network.